River gravel (pea gravel)

 In a system

-• Smooth, round, low-porosity stones at about 1500-1700 kg/m³ flooded; the heaviest common media by a wide margin
+• Smooth, round, low-porosity stones at roughly 1500-1700 kg/m3 flooded; the heaviest common media by a wide margin

-• Bacterial surface area is roughly a fifth of LECA, so beds need to be larger by area to handle equivalent fish loads
+• Bacterial surface area is only about a fifth of LECA, so beds must be larger in area to handle equivalent fish loads

-• Compacts in the bed over time; ebb-and-flow drainage stays even but daily probe inspection is needed in deeper beds
+• Compacts in the bed over time; ebb-and-flow drainage stays even but deeper beds need regular probe inspection

-• Cheap and locally available almost everywhere; many builders use it to save money on the initial fill at the cost of a larger bed footprint
+• Cheap and locally available almost everywhere; builders often use it to save on the initial fill at the cost of a larger bed footprint

-• Vinegar-test a sample before buying: if the gravel fizzes when wet vinegar is dropped on it, it's limestone gravel and will raise pH (see the entry on limestone)
+• Vinegar-test a sample first: gravel that fizzes when vinegar is dropped on it is limestone (calcium carbonate) and will raise pH, whereas silica/quartz/basalt river gravel is inert

 Notes

-Source from a landscape or aggregate supplier in 6-12 mm size.
-Avoid colored or coated gravel from pet stores; the coatings flake over years.
-Rinse thoroughly; landscape gravel often arrives dusty.
+Source it from a landscape or aggregate supplier in 6-12 mm size.
+Avoid coloured or coated gravel from pet stores, since coatings flake over the years, and rinse thoroughly because landscape gravel often arrives dusty.
+Whether river gravel is inert or pH-raising depends entirely on its rock type, which the vinegar acid test reveals.

 See the full aquaponics media reference for comparison, or use the aquaponics system designer to plan a complete setup.